FIVE judicial officers appointed

 Policy and practices on the establishment and maintenance of appropriate ethical standards—Ethics Contact Officers

-The aim of the Family Court and the Federal Circuit Court is to give clients and others users of the courts the best services they possibly can.
-What the courts mean by this is set out in the courts’ joint Service Charter and Service Commitments documents.
+The aim of the Family Court and the Federal Circuit Court is to give clients and other users of the courts the best services they possibly can.
+What the courts mean by this is set out in the joint Service Charter and Service Commitments documents.